Joe Skipper

-Joe Skipper (born 25 March 1988) is an English professional triathlete and ITU Long Distance Triathlon World Championships bronze medalist.
+Joe Skipper (born 25 March 1988) is an English former professional triathlete and ITU Long Distance Triathlon World Championships bronze medalist.

 Skipper won his first World Championships medal at the ITU Long Distance Triathlon World Championships in 2015, held in Motala, Sweden where he finished in third position, claiming the bronze.

 As of 2015, Skipper holds the 3rd fastest Ironman bike split of all time.
 He is also the fastest British male Ironman of all time.
 Skipper won silver at Ironman Texas in May 2015, breaking the course record for the cycle stage.

+Skipper announced his retirement from triathlon in July 2026.

+In August 2026, Skipper was issued with an eighteen-month ban backdated to May 2026 for an anti-doping rule violation relating to whereabouts failures (three missed tests and/or filing failures).